renatalantos/booking-system/README.md

         - #### Submit edited booking button

         If user clicks on "Changed my mind, back to my booking" link, they are taken back to the previous page, to the table with all booking details.
         Whether user edits their booking details on the form or leave them unedited on the form and click on the "Submit edited booking" button, they are taken back to the previous page, to the table with all booking details.
 Additionally, user sees the following popup message "Your booking has been updated".
 If user enters a date in the past, the form won't update and the success message won't appear.
-(See validation details) Customer can then go onto any page after as per navbar links, which are displayed straight above the bookings table.
+[See validation details]() Customer can then go onto any page after as per navbar links, which are displayed straight above the bookings table.

         5. If user decides, that they wish to delete their booking, they must click on the Delete Booking button.
 The booking will appear on a separate page, with a waste paper basket image, on a form like the table booking form.
 The form has the following elements:
-        - #### Form title "Are You Sure You Wnt to Delete this Booking?"
+        - #### Form title "Are You Sure You Want to Delete this Booking?"
         - #### Link "No, back to my booking" in case customer has changed their mind
         - #### The following input fields:
             * ##### Customer name - as per user input when creating a booking